 3.)
 Adults are nectavores (feed off of the nectar of flowers).
 The larvae are carnivores (feed on meat).

 4.)
 The female will hunt down a tarantula and envenomate her victim with a powerful sting.
-The sting’s venom paralyzes the prey.
-Once paralyzed, the female wasp will take the tarantula back to a burrow, lay a single egg on the abdomen, and cover the burrow to prevent potential escape.
+The sting’s venom paralyzes her prey.
+Once paralyzed, the female wasp will take the tarantula back to her burrow, lay a single egg on the abdomen, and cover the burrow to prevent potential escape.

 5.)
 Once impregnated with the egg, the paralyzed victim becomes host to the grub that eats the tarantula alive over a period of several weeks!